-The EGI infrastructure will have several middleware stacks deployed within it.
+The EGI infrastructure will have deployed several middleware stacks.
 Presently, as a result of the EGEE and WLCG projects, only gLite is fully integrated into all the operational tools, whilst ARC has been partially integrated, and for Globus and UNICORE operational integration is still to be implemented.
 Comprehensive integration is a short-term objective of the project.